DataExMachina-dev/side-eye-public/docs/content/faq.md

 targeted and can be collected way cheaper.
 A snapshot does not include the whole heap; it includes only data that was explicitly requested.
 This makes snapshots cheap enough to be collected at will.
-Snapshots bring the captured stack traces front and center, so they are also similar to the "goroutine profiles" (not to be confused with the "cpu profiles" produced by pprof; see [below](#how-does-ex-ray-compare-to-profiling)) that pprof can produce for Go processes, except that snapshots also include variable data.
+Snapshots bring the captured stack traces front and center, so they are also similar to the "goroutine profiles" that pprof can produce for Go processes (not to be confused with the "cpu profiles" produced by pprof; see [below](#how-does-ex-ray-compare-to-profiling)), except that snapshots also include variable data.
 And, of course, both core dumps and goroutine profiles are associated with a single process whereas snapshots work across many processes.

 When visualizing a snapshot with the [Ex-Ray web app](app.exray.dev), you can focus on the stack traces, or on specific variable data, or you can visualize the two inter-mixed.
-Ex-Ray aims to be the best goroutine exploration
+Ex-Ray aims to be the best goroutine exploration tool out there for low-level spelunking, but it also lets you create and focus on higher-level "reports" out of the variable data.

 ### How does Ex-Ray work?